evgenyzinoviev/electron-windows-updater/README.md

 Everything (should) work like on OS X: http://electron.atom.io/docs/v0.34.0/api/auto-updater/

-It is very alpha, it was written in a couple of hours and it doesn't implement cool security™ features like signature checking and so on (yet) and was only tested on Windows 8.1.
+It is very alpha, it was written in a couple of hours and it doesn't implement cool security™ features like signature checking and so on (yet) and was only tested on two machines running Windows 8.1 and Windows 10.